zudiay/what-to-eat/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-Developed for CMPE 496 SP.TOP.IN CMPE:HUMAN COMPUTER INTERACTION Course, Bogazici University, Spring 2022.
+<i>Developed for CMPE 496 SP.TOP.IN CMPE:HUMAN COMPUTER INTERACTION Course, Bogazici University, Spring 2022.<i>